albn-itu/uni-notes/semester-7/ML/notes/ML/Dispositions.md

   - These basis vectors have a length of 1 and are orthogonal to each other.
   - The basis vectors can be used to describe any vector in 3D space.
   - The scalar values can also be seen as a point where the vector "points to".
-- If one where to scale a vector it would keep the same angle but change length.
+- If one were to scale a vector it would keep the same angle but change length.
 - In Linear Combination we can also represent a vector as D other vectors multiplied by scalars and added together, for 2D
   - $v = a_1\overrightarrow(v) + a_2\overrightarrow{w}$
   - This will also create every possible vector